ibm-cloud-docs/containers/cs_storage_utilities.md

       </tr>
       <tr>
       <td><code>worker_ID</code></td>
       <td>The unique ID that is assigned to the worker node where you want to attach your volume.
-You can retrieve this value by running <cdoe>ibmcloud ks worker ls -c <cluster_name></code>. </td>
+You can retrieve this value by running <code>ibmcloud ks worker ls -c <cluster_name></code>. </td>
       </tr>
       <tr>
       <td><code>volume_ID</code></td>